Bennet Omalu: Chronic traumatic encephalopathy

 In November 2006, Omalu published a second Neurosurgery paper based on his findings in the brain of former NFL player Terry Long, who suffered from depression, and died by suicide in 2005.
 Though Long died at 45, Omalu found tau protein concentrations more consistent with "a 90-year-old brain with advanced Alzheimer's."
 As with Mike Webster, Omalu asserted that Long's football career had caused later brain damage and depression.
 Omalu also found evidence of CTE in the brains of retired NFL players Justin Strzelczyk (d.
 2004 at 36 years old), Andre Waters (d.
 2006 at 44), and Tom McHale (d.
 2008 at 45).

 In summer 2007, Bailes presented his and Omalu's findings to NFL Commissioner Roger Goodell at a league-wide concussion summit.
 Bailes later said that the research was "dismissed".
-The NFL's MTBI committee chair, Dr. Ira Casson, told the press: "In my opinion, the only scientifically valid evidence of a chronic encephalopathy in athletes is in boxers and in some Steeplechase jockeys."
+The NFL's MTBI committee chair, Ira Casson, told the press: "In my opinion, the only scientifically valid evidence of a chronic encephalopathy in athletes is in boxers and in some Steeplechase jockeys."

 The NFL did not publicly acknowledge the link between concussions sustained in football and long-term neurological effects until December 2009, seven years after Omalu's discovery.
 However, as late as 2013, the annual meeting of the American Academy of Clinical Neuropsychology (AACN) included a debate between two sports concussion experts regarding the validity (or existence) of CTE.
-Finally, in March 2016, the NFL's senior vice president for health and safety policy, Jeff Miller, testified before congress that the NFL now believed that there was a link between football and CTE.
+Finally, in March 2016, the NFL's senior vice president for health and safety policy, Jeff Miller, testified before Congress that the NFL now believed that there was a link between football and CTE.
 In 2016, the American Medical Association awarded Omalu with their highest honor, the Distinguished Service Award, for his work on CTE.

 Omalu also discovered CTE in the brains of military veterans, publishing the first documented case in a November 2011 article.
 Omalu found evidence of CTE in a 27-year-old Iraq War veteran who suffered from post-traumatic stress disorder (PTSD) and later died by suicide.
 Omalu's paper links PTSD to the CTE spectrum of diseases and calls for further study.

 Omalu was the lead author in a study published in November 2017 that for the first time confirmed CTE in a living person.
 A chemical tracer, FDDNP, binds to tau proteins, detectable by positron emission tomography, and associated with the distinctive topographical distributions characteristic of CTE.
 Tested on at least a dozen former NFL players, it was confirmed postmortem in former linebacker Fred McNeill.